 The new major will attract at least 10 new students per year, with an anticipated total program enrollment of 30 students within the first four years.
 Ultimately, we expect to grow to as much as twice that number with 60 engineering students across the four years.

 The strengths of EMU’s undergraduate curriculum – rigorous academics with a concern for the common good, a focus on environmental and social sustainability, and a long tradition of crosscultural engagement – will shape the new engineering program.
+This program is pending approval by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 The former psychology department (Suter West, lower level) will be converted to new engineering labs to support the engineering program with: